ashutoshram/TestServer/Test_Scripts_Linux/README.txt

 ============================================================================================================================================================================================================================

+Required files: CamPropControls.py, proptest.py, frame.py, logprint.py
+CamPropControls will call functions from proptest, frame, and logprint.
 Run with flag -d True to enable writing output messages to terminal as well (set to False/disabled by default) python3 CamPropControls.py -d True

-This will generate folder CamPropControls and save log files that contain results for: brightness, contrast, saturation, sharpness, and white_balance_temperature.
+This will generate folder CamPropControls and save log files under directory CamPropControls that contain results for: brightness, contrast, saturation, sharpness, and white_balance_temperature.
-The script tests to see if the device is able to get and set camera controls.
-To add/change the values you want to test, edit the cam_props dictionary (line 26).
+The script tests to see if the device is able to get and set camera controls, and then analyzes frames to verify.
+To add/change the values you want to test, edit the cam_props dictionary (line 23-27).
-A report will be generated at the end of each log file, where 1 denotes a test PASS and a -1 denotes FAIL.
+A report will be generated at the end of each log file, where:
+[1] denotes a test PASS (frames change in value accordingly), [-1] denotes FAIL (unable to set value or frames don't change as expected).

+Formatting for CamPropControls.py logs:

+[start date/time of test]

+Panacast device found:  [device number]

+setting [property] to: [value]
+PASS: Successful [property] get/set setting [property] to: [value]
+PASS: Successful [property] get/set setting [property] to: [value]
+PASS: Successful [property] get/set setting [property] to: [value]
+PASS: Successful [property] get/set

+[property]:             [value]
+[result]:               [result value]

+[property]:             [value]
+[result]:               [result value]

+[property]:             [value]
+[result]:               [result value]

+[property]:             [value]
+[result]:               [result value]

 ============================================================================================================================================================================================================================